summersaleh/virtual-pet-shelter/README.md

 Virtual Pet Shelter Application

 Application that simulates taking care of dogs in a shelter.
-You
+You are given the ability to feed, provide water, and play with the dogs.
+Dogs can be donated to or adopted from the shelter.